-“I will miss you forever”: Heartbreaking tributes to bartenders killed at Q Club in Colorado Springs
+“I will miss you forever”: Heartbreaking tributes to bartenders killed at Club Q in Colorado Springs

-Two bartenders at Q Club in Colorado Springs were among the five confirmed killed in Saturday night’s shooting tragedy.
+Two bartenders at Club Q in Colorado Springs were among the five confirmed killed in Saturday night’s shooting tragedy.
 They were the first to be named yesterday by police.

 The attack happened just before midnight.
 A gunman walked into the club with a long rifle and began firing at staff and patrons.
 He managed to kill five and injure around 25 others before two patrons overpowered him and used his weapon to beat and subdue him.
 Cops have recovered the rifle and another gun at the scene.